Affordability of housing in the United Kingdom: London

-The demand for more affordable housing has often been even higher in London than in the rest of the UK.
+The demand for more affordable housing has often been higher in London than in the rest of the UK.
 Research from Trust for London found that 24% of new housing completions in the three years to 2015/16 were affordable, which represented 21,500 homes.
 6,700 affordable homes were completed in 2015/16, which is just 39% of the target set in the 2015 London Plan.
 They also found that the amount of affordable homes being built varies significantly between the London Boroughs.
 Tower Hamlets delivered 1830 affordable homes in the three years to 2015/16, the most in London, while Bexley only delivered 7, the fewest in London.
 Affordable housing is defined as housing that costs no more than 80% of the average local market rent.